nus-curantis/Data_collection/README.md

-# How to label the activities
+# Step 3: Label the activities

-1. Raw data is exported in the form of csv file named with the start time and date is exported from BLE Sensor tag app
+1. Raw data is exported in the form of csv file named with the start time and date is exported from BLE Sensor tag app and activity log is exported from alogger app.

 2. Run data_label.py as below:
 ```
 python data_label.py -r <raw_data_path> -l <alogger_path> -id <user_id>